04.13.10

 Get the Great Work, Great Career iPhone app today.

 About three or four years ago I was giving a presentation about technology at a large prestigious University to a group of Masters students soon to graduate.
 The presentation was going well and the crowd seemed to be engaged and enjoying what I had to say.
-I had made it through approximately half of my slides and had mentioned something about an email I had received when from the middle of this auditorium style room a kid shouted out, "Email is for old people."
+I had made it through approximately half of my slides and had mentioned something about an email I had received, when suddenly, from the middle of the auditorium style room a student shouted out, “Email is for old people.”

 This comment caught me off guard and I stopped the presentation.
-I asked, "Who just said that?"
-The setting was very formal and no-one volunteered themselves right away.
-The crowd was large enough that I couldn't pick the It seemed that whoever had made the disruption realized that maybe he shouldn't have blurted out the comment or else he thought that I might be upset about his actions.
+I asked, “Who just said that?”
+The formal setting prohibited the disruptor from volunteering right away out of embarrasment.
+The crowd was large enough and the room lights were dimmed low enough that I couldn’t pick the culprit out.
+It seemed that whoever had made the disruption realized that maybe he shouldn’t have blurted out the comment.
 After some cajoling, a hand was raised and the once brazen student admitted to the outburst.

 I asked him, "What do you mean, email is for old people?"
 He explained, to the agreement of the crowd, "No one uses email anymore!
 The only time we use email is when our professors make us check our grades."
 I was very interested in what he had to say and so instead of continuing on my topic I put away my clicker, abandoned my slides and just had a conversation with the group.